-Methamphetamine use and abuse continues to be a problem for law enforcement across the state.
+Methamphetamine use and abuse continue to be a problem for law enforcement across the state.
 Although clandestine labs are still present, the majority of meth brought into Arkansas is manufactured in Mexican “super labs.”
 Due to its cheaper price and high purity, it is in high demand by drug dealers and users.
 With Arkansas being primarily a transit state, users and trafficking statistics have remained high, but steady over the last several years.
 These trafficking activities still pose challenges and safety concerns for officers implementing enforcement activities.